 Study Abroad Program Overview

-Engage in the study of Chinese using traditional characters alongside students from more than 70 countries.
-Strengthen your understanding of Chinese culture with elective classes on Chinese art and history, which may include Peking Opera, calligraphy, painting, tea ceremony, classical music appreciation, Chinese cuisine, or martial arts.
+You will study Chinese using traditional characters alongside students from more than 70 countries.
+You also gain understanding of Chinese culture with elective classes on Chinese art and history, which may include Peking Opera, calligraphy, painting, tea ceremony, classical music appreciation, Chinese cuisine, or martial arts.

 Students from UC semester campuses, Berkeley and Merced, are not eligible for the fall quarter-length program option due to restrictions at your home campus.
 We encourage you to consider the Summer